-The historic Cementville paved way for The Quarry Golf Course in 1994 and since then we have been proud to provide a premium level golf experience to area residents and visitors.
+The historic Cementville paved the way for The Quarry Golf Course in 1993 and since then we have been proud to provide a premium level golf experience to area residents and visitors.
 The history of our property and the adjacent Quarry Market area go much farther back than that.

-Cement production, one of the city’s oldest and biggest industries, included development of what is thought to be the first Portland cement plant west of the Mississippi River, founded in the 1880s by Alamo Portland and Roman Cement Co.
-It was in the area of today’s Japanese Tea Garden in Brackenridge Park.
+Cement production, one of the city’s oldest and most prominent industries, has a rich history in San Antonio.
+It includes the development of what is believed to be the first Portland cement plant west of the Mississippi River, a venture initiated in the 1880s by the Alamo Portland and Roman Cement Co.
+This pioneering plant was situated in the area that we now know as the Japanese Tea Garden within Brackenridge Park.